Flynn–Aird syndrome: History

 P. Flynn and Robert B. Aird observed this neuroectodermal syndrome after studying one family whose members had a number of neurological symptoms that were consistent from generation to generation.
 A number of the symptoms overlapped with several known neurological diseases such as Werner syndrome, Refsum syndrome, and Cockayne syndrome, which could be indicative of similar causative origins.
 However, these syndromes are recessively inherited as opposed to the dominant inheritance seen in the family studied by P. Flynn and Robert B. Aird.
 About 15% of family members exhibited full-blown symptoms characteristic of the disease while others showed some symptoms that overlapped with the general clinical manifestation of the syndrome.

-Research

-Following the initial inquiry by P. Flynn and Robert B. Air, only two case studies have been published in Germany and Japan respectably but are not currently accessible.
-At this time there are no indication of further scientific investigation of Flynn–Aird syndrome.
-However, there is research on other, more common syndromes such as Werner syndrome, Cockayne syndrome and Refsum syndrome that may help better understand Flynn–Aird syndrome.